nicarq/sovereign-sdk/examples/demo-rollup/README.md

-  accounts             A subcommand for the `Accounts` module nonces               A subcommand for the `Nonces` module nft                  A subcommand for the `Nft` module help                 Print this message or the help of the given subcommand(s)
+  accounts             A subcommand for the `Accounts` module nonces               A subcommand for the `Nonces` module nft                  A subcommand for the `Nft` module chain-state          A subcommand for the `ChainState` module blob-storage         A subcommand for the `BlobStorage` module help                 Print this message or the help of the given subcommand(s)

 Options: